brain-bican/bican_application_ontology/src/metadata/bao.md

   email:
   label:
   github:
-description: BICAN Application Ontology is an ontology...
+description: BICAN Application Ontology is an ontology that represents research, subjects of research, and the results of research in BICAN.
+It is a link between scientific knowledge gained through experimentation and the distribution/dissemination of that knowledge.
+It aims to help scientists annotate data and communicate about their work by defining a set of terms relevant to BICAN efforts.
-domain: stuff
+domain: BRAIN Initiative Cell Atlas Network entities
 homepage: https://github.com/brain-bican/bican_application_ontology
 products:
   - id: bao.owl